Ntnu2014/Web_Time-Series-Analysis_UR/website/content/about.md

 <img src="./img/portrait.jpg" style="width:25%; margin-right: 20px" align="left">

+Hello everyone...
 My name is Fatih and I will introduce myself here!!!!

 I live with not only one but [two](./img/portrait.jpg) magnificent kids :children_crossing: in Portland and enjoy my time by hiking and challenging myself with the most interesting scientific problems every day! :fire: